History littered with failed Mars probes

 By Irene Klotz

-PASADENA, California NASA's Mars Climate Orbiter was about a week away from wrapping up an 11-month journey to the Red Planet in 1999 when engineers noticed a problem - the spacecraft, designed to study Mars' environment, was not where it was supposed to be.
+PASADENA, Calif., Aug 2 NASA's Mars Climate Orbiter was about a week away from wrapping up an 11-month journey to the Red Planet in 1999 when engineers noticed a problem - the spacecraft, designed to study Mars' environment, was not where it was supposed to be.

 Launching probes to Mars is not for the faint of heart.
 Out of the 40 spacecraft dispatched to the Red Planet, only 14 lived to fulfill their missions.